Armed conflict in Sudan 2023

 Even before the fighting Sudan was in extreme financial crisis.
 Spiralling inflation and shortages of essential goods crippled the country.
 Half of Sudan's population is unemployed, and the Sudanese pound has halved in value.

-In country which was already struggling to meet the needs of its people, war has catapulted its citizens into unimaginable suffering and deplorable conditions.
+In a country which was already struggling to meet the needs of its people, war has catapulted its citizens into unimaginable suffering and deplorable conditions.
 The UN and other organisations such as the International Rescue Committee are working hard to raise awareness of the dire situation and the serious need for funding and humanitarian assistance.

 Is there a Chance for Peace and Reconciliation in Sudan?